 Marriage and Return to West Point

-On August 24, 1843, he married Anna Elizabeth Hegeman.
+On August 24, 1843, Rosecrans married Anna Elizabeth Hegeman.
 That same year, Rosecrans returned to West Point, where he served as an assistant professor of engineering until 1847.
-During his assignment at the academy, Rosecrans made a religious conversion from Methodism to Roman Catholicism.
+During his assignment at the academy, Rosecrans converted from Methodism to Roman Catholicism.

 From 1847 to 1853, Rosecrans served on various engineering assignments on the East Coast.
 With a growing family to support, Rosecrans resigned his military commission on April 1, 1854, to pursue a civilian engineering career.

 Rosecrans’ career outside of the military was quite successful.
 He served as president of the Coal River Navigation Company in Kanawha County, Virginia. (now West Virginia) in 1856.
 In 1857, he and two partners organized the Preston Coal Oil Company and manufactured kerosene.
 During that period, Rosecrans also applied for patents for several inventions, including the first kerosene lamp to burn a round wick and a more effective method of manufacturing soap.
 In 1859, Rosecrans suffered severe burns in an industrial explosion that left his face scarred and forced a convalescence of eighteen months.

 When the American Civil War began, Rosecrans first served as a drillmaster for the “Marion Rifles.”
 Soon thereafter, he developed the engineering plans for Camp Dennison, near Cincinnati.
 On June 7, 1861, Rosecrans received a commission as a colonel of the Twenty-third Regiment, Ohio Volunteer Infantry.
 Serving under General George McClellan in western Virginia, the War Department quickly commissioned Rosecrans as brigadier general in the volunteer army on May 16, 1861.